top of page

 Kenyatta G. Simmons is the wife of the talented Janardus Simmons and a proud mother of two beautiful girls, five-year-old Kalese and twelve-year-old Kenley-Elizabeth.
 She is the Director and Coordinator of the award-winning “The Studio” Arts and Education.
 She has operated her Studio for 10 years and has directed Regeneration Community Praisers for 19 years.
 She has mentored over 300 young men and women in dance.
 She is celebrating her 21st year as an educator and school administrator.
 Her passion is to minister through dance, acting, program operations, presenting workshops, tutoring, and mentoring children.
 Her ultimate goal is to mentor young people worldwide and show them what they can achieve.

-In 2005, she started New Millennium Praise Dancers, rebranded in 2007 as Regeneration Community Praisers community dance team.
-She earned her Master’s degree in Elementary Education from Troy University, Montgomery, in 2007.
+In 2005, she started New Millennium Praise Dancers, rebranded in 2007 as Regeneration Community Praisers, a community dance team.
+She earned her Master’s degree in Elementary Education from Troy University in Montgomery in 2007.
 She taught fourth grade for 11 years at Nathaniel H. Stephens Elementary School.
 She was awarded Nathaniel H. Stephens Elementary School Teacher of the Year for the 2013-2014 school year.
 In 2015, she was chosen as one of the top 5 Elementary finalists for the Alabama Teacher Hall of Fame at Jacksonville State University.
-Beginning in 2016, she became an Instructional Coach and served in that role for four years at William L. Radney Elementary School.
+From 2016 to 2020, she served as an Instructional Coach at William L. Radney Elementary School.
 In December 2018, she earned a Master’s degree in Instructional Leadership from the University of West Alabama.
 In 2020, she became the Assistant Principal at Benjamin Russell High School.
 In 2021, she was given the opportunity to become the first District Reading Coordinator for Alexander City Schools.
 On April 10, 2022, she became a member of Zeta Phi Beta Sorority, Inc. In December of 2023, she graduated with her Education Specialist Degree from the University of West Alabama.
 She is currently the Director of Assessment and Accountability for the Alexander City Schools system.

 On a personal note, Mrs. Simmons has battled many health issues, but God continues to bless her.
 In 2022, she was diagnosed with Stage 5 chronic kidney disease.
 In June 2023, she started dialysis and remained on it for 10 months.
 On May 2, 2024, God blessed her with a perfect kidney transplant so she could continue to be an advocate for children in the community and a warrior for her family.
 In March 2025, she was recognized as one of the “Women Who Shape Tallapoosa County.”
-Her first Kidney Awareness Ball was on May 3, 2025.
+She has hosted two Kidney Advocacy Sneaker Balls—in May 2025 and March 2026—to raise awareness and educate the community about kidney disease.
 Her favorite bible verse is Philippians 4:13: “I can do ALL things through Christ, which strengthens me.”

 Cheernastics Instructor